Medical Writing

 Written by Dr.Nilanjan Das

 Ever thought about medical writing as a career?
 If you want to get away from scientific research, but still use your scientific knowledge and skills, it might be worth considering.
+This leaflet will tell you a bit more about this varied career and where to find further information.

 What is medical writing?